rfedoruk/Roman-Blog/Roman-Blog/content/posts/plan-for-the-next-year.md

 #### Spiritual Life

 Also not much to write here, try to make a habit of reading the bible every morning, find good sermons and books to read about belief and stuff.
 Just be better at this, more thoughtful.

+### Bulleted List

+So, to boil down what I wrote above into an easy to reference for me list:

+* Figure out a morning routine, stick to it.
+  * Eat same thing every morning, figure out a nutrition plan, maybe meal prep every Sunday for lunch throughout the week, and overnight oats before the gym, and then some sort of breakfast after that.
+Probably would be nice to meal prep a lunch meal as well.
+* Try to wake up at 5:15 every day.
+When situations arise where I have to wake up later, do not get discouraged, still do morning routine if possible.
+* Build workout routine, stick to it for 8 weeks, take a week off and reassess, also weigh in every day and do some rough ish calorie counting.
+* Program for at least an hour a day.
+* Delete social media for at least a few months, except twitter cause stocks or whatever.
+* Keep investing long term, keep learning
+* Try to read the bible every day, try to keep learning about Christianity and belief.

+Every year previous to this I have tried to set rigorous goals and such, I never end up hitting them, I think just focusing on building the systems and habits that I would like to have in my life is a better idea than setting hard goals and deadlines.
+Time will tell, will try to update this next December.

+Oh!
+Almost forgot, I want to try to write at least once a week on here, well and maybe medium as well so that there is a greater chance people may actually find it and read it.